dccsillag/magma-nvim/README.md

 If this is false, then the output window will only be automatically shown when you've just evaluated the code.
 So, if you take your cursor out of the cell, and then come back, the output window won't be opened (but the cell will be highlighted).
 This means that there will be nothing covering your code.
 You can then open the output window at will using [`:MagmaShowOutput`](#magma-show-output).

+### [DEBUG] `g:magma_show_mimetype_debug`

+Defaults to `v:false`.

+If this is true, then before any non-iostream output chunk, Magma shows the mimetypes it received for it.

+This is meant for debugging and adding new mimetypes.

 ## Extras

 ### Output Chunks